rattrayalex/davidlefkowitz.com/_compositions/example_composition.md

 *(Translations from the Chinese by David S. Lefkowitz)*

-The first “wrong note” is the G-natural at the end of measure 8, drawing the attention of the violin.
+<br>The first “wrong note” is the G-natural at the end of measure 8, drawing the attention of the violin.